 The required compensation measure used for our CEO and included in the pay ratio above does not represent his annual cash compensation.
-As described in the section titled "Compensation & Long-Term Incentives for Our Chairman & CEO" beginning on page 27 of this Proxy Statement, total compensation includes the grant date fair value of \$6,187,958 for a restricted stock award that does not vest until 2028.
-Excluding this restricted stock award, the annual cash compensation of our CEO was \$929,740, and the pay ratio of our CEO to our median employee was 19:1.
+As described in the section titled "Compensation & Long-Term Incentive for Our Chairman & CEO" beginning on page 23 of this Proxy Statement, total compensation includes the grant date fair value of \$10,313,375 for a restricted stock award that does not vest until 2028.
+Excluding this restricted stock award, the annual cash compensation of our CEO was \$890,722, and the pay ratio of our CEO to our median employee was 17:1.

-PROPOSAL NO. 1-ELECTION OF DIRECTORS
+PROPOSAL NO. 1 - ELECTION OF DIRECTORS

-The Nominating & Governance Committee recommended for nomination, and the Board of Directors nominated the following persons for election as members of our Board of Directors at the 2019 annual meeting of shareholders.
+The Nominating & Governance Committee recommended for nomination, and the Board of Directors nominated the following persons for election as members of our Board of Directors at the 2020 annual meeting of shareholders.

-Name Term Expiring Common stock Brian E. Keeley 2020 annual meeting of shareholders Steven (Slava) Rubin 2022 annual meeting of shareholders Class B common stock J. Michael Custer 2022 annual meeting of shareholders Bob L. Moss 2022 annual meeting of shareholders Steven (Slava) Rubin Class B common stock J. Michael Custer 2022 annual meeting of shareholders2022 annual meeting of shareholders
+Name Term Expiring Common stock Brian E. Keeley 2023 annual meeting of shareholders Class B common stock Cesar L. Alvarez 2023 annual meeting of shareholders Denise Dickins 2023 annual meeting of shareholders

-The section titled "Directors & Executive Officers" beginning on page 6 of this Proxy Statement contains more information about the leadership skills and other experience that caused the Nominating & Governance Committee and the Board of Directors to determine that these nominees should serve as directors of the Company.
+The section titled "Directors & Executive Officers" beginning on page 5 of this Proxy Statement contains more information about the leadership skills and other experience that caused the Nominating & Governance Committee and the Board of Directors to determine that these nominees should serve as directors of the Company.